-The step-by-step guide will help you how to hard reset your Samsung Galaxy phone.
-This tutorial applies to all Samsung smartphones including S, N, J, and A-Series models.
+The step-by-step guide will show you how to hard reset your Samsung Galaxy phone.
+This tutorial applies to all Samsung smartphones, including S, N, J, and A-Series models.

 We’ll need our phones to be wiped and factory data reset at some point.